Listen Up and Say Ahhh…

 Blogs are actually the fastest-growing medium of personal publishing and are the preferred method of “individual expression and opinion”.

-And although the two serve different purposes and produce different short-term results, I think they’re both necessary in some way or another and they can often complement or reinforce each other.
+And although the two serve different purposes and produce different short-term results, I think both websites and blogs are necessary in one way or another and can often complement or reinforce each other.

 But in many cases, a dynamic blog is better than a static website.